cjolson1/Lagunitas-Quality-Assurance/README.md

 - How can the test be reproduced?

 ### Test Automation
-Designing tests to be automated will allow for more tests and a better use of developer's time.
+Designing tests to be automated will allow for more tests and a better use of developers' time.
 In the case of Lagunitas, Jenkins and Selenium would be used to test code as it is committed; however, it is important to do more exhaustive, time-consuming testing when the project is not being worked on (e.g. when the office is empty).
 During this phase of the software development cycle, we recommend that tests be automated in a structured, two-tier process.

 #### Tier 1
 Also known as "microtesting" or sanity checks, this stage requires testing after each commit (i.e. required cases).
 This testing should be rudimentary and quick in order to ensure productivity.